 Outlook: The winning brands will be those that either unify multiple protocols or offer stable bridges for third-party integration.

 Fingerprint recognition, facial unlock, and AI-enhanced behavior learning (e.g., usage patterns, anomaly detection) are trickling down to mid-market devices.
+Today’s biometric-enabled smart entry systems are rapidly moving into mid-market segments.
 Between 2025 and 2030, we’ll see:

 - Smarter recognition systems that combine biometrics with behavioral data